open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 CSPs and CORS headers and what precautions you have to take when exposing your collector.

-#### Use OTLP exporter with HTTP/JSON or HTTP/Protobuf
+#### Use OTLP exporter with HTTP/JSON or HTTP/protobuf

-[OpenTelemetry Collector Exporter with gRPC][] works only with Node.js, therefore you are limited to use the [OpenTelemetry Collector Exporter with HTTP/JSON][] or [OpenTelemetry Collector Exporter with HTTP/Protobuf][]
+[OpenTelemetry Collector Exporter with gRPC][] works only with Node.js, therefore you are limited to use the [OpenTelemetry Collector Exporter with HTTP/JSON][] or [OpenTelemetry Collector Exporrer with HTTP/protobuf][]

 Make sure that the receiving end of your exporter (collector or observability backend) does accept `http/json` if you are using [OpenTelemetry Collector Exporter with HTTP/JSON][], and that you are exporting your data to the right endpoint, i.e., make sure that your port is set to `4318`.

 #### Configure CSPs